jimdoescode/clip/README.md

 Copy the files where ever you need them.
 All the files with the exception of commands/Test.php are required so make sure you have them all.

-Also make sure the clip command files has execute permissions.
+Also make sure the clip command file (./clip) has execute permissions.

 ## License